DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

         )
     };

-Refresh the page to view the result:
+Refresh the page to view results:

 ![A DevExtreme grid without a theme](/images/Gatsby/grid-without-a-theme.png)

-[note] DevExtreme components are *always* rendered on the cilent.
-If you disable JavaScript and refresh your Netlify deployment, you won't see the DevExtreme grid.
+[note] DevExtreme components are *always* rendered on the client.
+If you disable JavaScript and refresh your Netlify deployment, you will not see the DevExtreme Grid.

-## 5. Apply a DevExtreme theme
+## 5. Apply a DevExtreme Theme

-The application displays a DevExtreme grid, but does not style it appropriately.
-If you want the grid to look good, style it with a [DevExtreme theme](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/').
+As you can see in the screenshot above, the website displays the DevExtreme Grid but does not style it appropriately.
+To style our data grid using [DevExtreme theme](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/') you can:

-You can apply a DevExtreme theme to the grid in one of two ways:

-* Apply a DevExtreme theme to the entire application.
-This approach works best when your website includes DevExtreme components on most pages.
-Otherwise, it may unnecessarily increase the load time of your application.
+* Apply a DevExtreme Theme to the entire application.
+This approach works best when your app includes DevExtreme UI components across most pages (by using this approach, the overall load time of your application may increase).
-* Apply a DevExtreme theme on a per-page basis.
-This approach works best if only a few pages of your website include DevExtreme components.
+* Apply a DevExtreme Theme on a per-page basis.
+This approach works best if DevExtreme UI components are used sparingly throughout the website (on a few pages).

-### Apply a theme to the entire website
+### Apply a Theme to the Entire Website

-If you want to apply a single DevExtreme theme to your entire website, add a file named `gatsby-browser.js` to the root folder of your project.
+To apply a single DevExtreme theme to your website, add a file named `gatsby-browser.js` to the root folder of your project.

 Add the following `import` statement to the file:

     <!--tab: gatsby-browser.js-->
     import 'devextreme/dist/css/dx.light.css';

-This statement applies the `light` theme to the DevExtreme grid.
+This statement applies the `light` theme to the DevExtreme DataGrid.

 Restart the Gatsby server to compile new assets.
-The grid should look like this:
+The DevExtreme Data Grid will be rendered as follows:

 ![A DevExtreme grid with a theme](/images/Gatsby/grid-with-a-theme.png)

-### Apply the theme to a specific page
+### Apply a Theme to a Specific Page

-If you want to apply a DevExtreme theme to a specific page, do not import this theme globally.
+To apply a DevExtreme theme to a specific page, do not import the theme globally.
 Instead, add a `link` to the `Head` of the target page:

     export const Head: HeadFC = () =>
     {